stack72/ops-books/README.md

 #Recommended Books

-This is a repo that lists the books I got recommended to.
+This is a repo that lists the books I got recommended since moving more into the operations / infrastrastructure world.
 It lists the titles that relate to Continuous Delivery, DevOps, Operations and Systems Thinking

 If you have a suggestion for the list, then please send a PR, I would be happy to add it.